Premium Private Tour: Chapala, Tlaquepaque, Tonala and 3 Foals

 About this experience

-Perfect for those looking for authenticity, flexibility and a memorable experience away from the tourist crowds.
+Perfect for travelers looking for authenticity, flexibility and memorable experiences away from tourist crowds.
+It combines nature, culture and craft tradition in a completely personalized private experience.

 Available options

-Premium Private Tour: Chapala, Tlaquepaque, Tonalá and Guadalajara
+Premium Private Tour: Chapala, Tlaquepaque, Tonala and 3 Foals

 What's included